ktownsend-personal/RetroPhone/README.md

 * real call progress tones and system messages
   * configurable for North America or United Kingdom sounds
   * mp3 playback for system messages
-  * playback sequencing of tones and slices of mp3 files to build a full message (e.g., reading out the number you dialed for not in service error message)
+  * playback sequencing of tones and slices of mp3 files to build a full message (like reading out the number you dialed during `not in service` error message)
 * tone and pulse dialing
 * configuration by dialing star-codes (or 22 instead of * when pulse dialing)
 * dialing any 7-digit number will play appropriate audio for ring, busy or error depending on first digit (temporary demo until I have calls working between devices)